 ⇒ When using a colorimeter, it requires being calibrated first which is done by using the standard solutions of the known concentration of the solute that has to be determined in the test solution.
 For this, the standard solutions are filled in the cuvettes and placed in the cuvette holder in the colorimeter.

 ⇒ There is a ray of light with a certain wavelength that is specific for the assay is directed towards the solution.
 Before reaching the solution the ray of light passes through a series of different filters and lenses.
-These lenses are used for navigation of the colored light in the colorimeter and the filter splits the beam of light into different wavelength and allows the required wavelength to pass through it and reaches the cuvette containing the standard or Test solutions.
-It analyzes the reflected light and compares with a predetermined standard solution.
+These lenses are used for navigation of the colored light in the colorimeter and the filter splits the beam of light into different wavelengths and allows the required wavelength to pass through it and reaches the cuvette containing the standard or test solutions.
+It analyzes the reflected light and compares it with a predetermined standard solution.

 ⇒ When the monochromatic light (light of one wavelength) reaches the cuvette some of the light is reflected, some part of the light is absorbed by the solution and the remaining part is transmitted through the solution which falls on the photodetector system.
 The photodetector system measures the intensity of transmitted light and converts it into the electrical signals that are sent to the galvanometer.

 ⇒ The galvanometer measures the electrical signals and displays them in the digital form.
 That digital representation of the electrical signals is the absorbance or optical density of the solution analyzed.

 ⇒ If the absorption of the solution is higher than there will be more light absorbed by the solution and if the absorption of the solution is low then more lights will be transmitted through the solution which affects the galvanometer reading and corresponds to the concentration of the solute in the solution.
 By putting all the values in the formula given in the below section one can easily determine the concentration of the solution.